 - Click File | Export.

-- Give the file a name, choose to save it in Google Earth KML format, and click Save.
+- Give the file a name, change the Save as type to KML Google Earth KML, and click Save.

 - Click OK in the Export Options dialog and the KML file is created.